 If you’re only going to need one warm-air hand dryer in your bathroom, its operational parts should be 40 inches above the finished floor.
 If you’re installing two warm-air hand dryers, one should be installed 40 inches above the finished floor, and the other dryer should be no more than 48 inches from the finished floor.

 The 2010 ADA Standards discuss two kinds of commercial toilet compartments, the Wheelchair-Accessible Toilet Compartment and the Ambulatory Accessible Toilet Compartment.
 Here are the ADA guidelines for each of them:

 - Wheelchair-Accessible Toilet Compartment: This kind of toilet compartment must have a depth of 56 inches if a toilet is wall-mounted or a depth of 59 inches if the toilet is floor-mounted.
 When measuring at a right angle from the sidewall, this compartment must have a width that’s at least 60 inches.
-Grab bars must be installed on the rear wall as well as the sidewall or partition closest to the toilet.
+The ADA also requires a grab bar to be installed on the rear wall as well as the sidewall or partition closest to the toilet.
 Coat hooks and shelves should be mounted 48 inches from the finished floor, and they shouldn’t protrude more than four inches.